 Common myths/misconceptions around abortion

-Does surgical abortion hurt?
+Does aspiration abortion hurt?

 Most women feel cramping during and after the abortion, similar to strong period cramps.
 But your doctors and nurses will make the procedure as comfortable as possible with pain relief and numbing medications.